mronfim/Knights-Tour/README.md

 # What is the Knights Tour?

+Traditionally the "Knight's Tour" is a sequence of moves done by a knight on a chessboard.
+The knight is placed on an empty chessboard and, following the rules of chess, must visit each square exactly once.

-This is not a complete tour.
-A complete tour places the knight one move away from where it begun.
+A "closed" tour is described by a tour that finishes with the knight on a square that is just one move away from the square on which it started.

 # My Solution

-The algorithm to solve the knights tour problem uses an accessibility matrix.
-The knight always looks for the least accessible place to go next.
+The algorithm I used to solve the knights tour problem uses an accessibility matrix.
+The accessibility matrix keeps track of how many moves can be made from a position.
+The knight aways looks for the least accessible position to move onto next.
+This way, it will go through all the hardest spots first.
+This does not complete a closed tour.

 > How to use it